MHickey2/EssenChelle-Oils/README.md

 ### Django Framework    <a name="djangoframework"></a>

-I used the Resources and Lessons within the Full Stack Frameworks Module to get familiar with the concepts involved in creating the present Project.
-In particular I did the walkthroughs for 'Hello Django' and 'I Think Therefore I Blog', and I used the cheatsheet, [Django Blog Cheat Sheet](https://docs.google.com/document/d/1P5CWvS5cYalkQOLeQiijpSViDPogtKM7ZGyqK-yehhQ/edit), which helped me set up the basic Django Project.
-I also looked at the 'Boutique Ado' walkthrough, as when I was creating the profile app, I wanted to see how it was handled within this project, It also helped me solidify some concepts that I had not grasped in the previous walkthrough.
+I used the Resources and Lessons within the Building an E-Commerce Module to get familiar with the concepts involved in building an Ecommerce site.
+In particular I did the walkthroughs for 'Boutique Ado' and I covered the E-Commerce Apllication types, Introduction to Search Engine Optimization and Web Marketing Modules.
+I also referred back to my previous project and the 'I think therefore I blog' walkthrough.
+I also referred to the Django documentation for the occasional query.

 <br>